Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: A power-less rotational inertia term in the continuum mechanics of polar materials with classical kinetic energy density

 Introducing the constants

 and using the relation $\bfomega = \bfm \times \dot{\bfm}$, \eqref{eq:Edh_1} can be expressed as

 and we recall that $\bfX \bfm = \epsilon_{ijk} m_k \bfe_i \otimes \bfe_j$.

 A few general observations can now be made.
-For simplicity, we consider situations when the external magnetic field is uniform in a body.
-It is well understood that in the LLG theory, in the absence of damping ($c_2 = 0$), the LL field torque $\bfm \times \bfH_a$ cannot produce alignment of the magnetization field with the magnetic field direction, causing only precession of the magnetization vector pointwise.
+For simplicity, we consider situations when the magnetic field is uniform in a body and the magnetization divergence-free within it (for a long cylinder, the stray field would then be uniform in the cylinder except perhaps near its ends).
+It is well understood that in the LLG theory, in the absence of damping ($c_2 = 0$), the LL field torque $\bfm \times \bfH$ cannot produce alignment of the magnetization with the magnetic field direction, causing only precession of the magnetization vector pointwise.
 The Gilbert damping term $c_2 \neq 0$ produces alignment.
 The classical LLG theory has no coupling to the material spin field.